 Our business depends upon the public and private sector of the U.S. insurance system, which is subject to a changing regulatory environment.
 Accordingly, the future financial performance of our business will depend in part on our ability to adapt to regulatory developments, including changes in laws and regulations or changes to interpretations of such laws or regulations, especially laws and regulations governing Medicare.
 For example, in March 2010, the ACA became law.
 The ACA substantially changed the way healthcare is financed by both commercial and government payers and contains a number of provisions that impact our business and operations, including the expansion of Medicaid eligibility to additional categories of individuals.
 Since its enactment, there have been judicial and Congressional challenges to certain aspects of the ACA, and we expect there will be additional challenges and amendments to the ACA in the future.
 On December 14, 2018, a Texas U.S. District Court Judge ruled that the ACA is unconstitutional in its entirety because the "individual mandate" was repealed by Congress as part of the Tax Cuts and Jobs Act.
 On December 18, 2019, the U.S. Court of Appeals for the 5th Circuit ruled that the individual mandate was unconstitutional and remanded the case back to the District Court to determine whether the remaining provisions of the ACA are invalid as well.
-On March 2, 2020, the U.S. Supreme Court granted the petitions for writs of certiorari to review the case, although it is unclear when a decision will be made or how the Supreme Court will rule.
+On March 2, 2020, the U.S. Supreme Court granted the petitions for writs of certiorari to review the case and, on November 10, 2020, the U.S. Supreme Court heard oral arguments.
+It remains unclear when or how the Supreme Court will rule.
+It is also unclear how other efforts to challenge, repeal, or replace the ACA will impact the ACA or our business.

 Additionally, ongoing health reform efforts and measures may expand the role of government-sponsored coverage, including single payer or so called "Medicare-for-All" proposals, which could have far-reaching implications for the insurance industry if enacted.
 Some proposals would seek to eliminate the private marketplace, whereas others would expand a government-sponsored option to a larger population.
+The results of the 2020 U.S. presidential and congressional elections have created regulatory uncertainty, including with respect to the U.S. government's role, in the U.S. healthcare industry.
+As a result of such elections, there are renewed and reinvigorated calls for health insurance reform, which could cause significant uncertainty in the U.S. healthcare market, could increase our costs, decrease our revenues or inhibit our ability to sell our products.
 We are unable to predict the full impact of healthcare reform initiatives on our operations in light of the uncertainty of whether initiatives will be successful and the uncertainty regarding the terms and timing of any provisions enacted and the impact of any of those provisions on various healthcare and insurance industry participants.
 In particular, because our platform provides customers with a venue to shop for insurance policies from a curated panel of the nation's leading carriers, the expansion of government-sponsored coverage through "Medicare-for-All" or the implantation of a single payer system may materially and adversely impact our business, operating results, financial condition and prospects.
-We expect there will be continuing efforts to challenge, repeal, or replace the ACA, which may have a material impact on our business by eliminating Medicaid eligibility for certain patients and reducing the size of the SNP-eligible population.